sanger/traction-service/documentation/volume-tracking/docs/querying-mlwh.md

     ```sql
     SELECT volume AS initial_volume
     FROM aliquot
-    WHERE source_barcode = "foo"    -- Change "foo" to the actual barcode
+    WHERE source_barcode = "TRAC-2-8773"  -- Change "foo" to the actual barcode
     AND aliquot_type = "primary"
-    AND source_type = "library";
+    AND source_type = "library"
+    ORDER BY id DESC
+    LIMIT 1;
     ```

 - What is the initial volume of a **pool** identified by the barcode `foo`?